The Board of Directors controls the business of the company and acts to promote its objects and interests.

 Elizabeth More is Foundation Dean, Faculty of Business, Australian Catholic University.
 Prior to this appointment, she was Professor in Management, Director of Higher Degree Research and Executive Director of the Institute for Sustainable Leadership at the Macquarie Graduate School of Management (MGSM).
 Prior to this Professor More was Deputy Vice-Chancellor at the University of Canberra and thereafter at Macquarie University, following her role as Director of the Graduate School of Management, Chair of Academic Senate at Macquarie University and Managing Director of MGSM Pty Ltd. Professor More is a past President of the Australian and New Zealand Academy of Management, and of the Australian Communication Association.
 She also has extensive experience in consulting to both private and public sector organizations and, over the past decade, has been called upon regularly for expert media comment on issues related to management practice and education.
 Before becoming a University academic, she worked as a classical ballet dancer in theatre and television, and in the advertising industry.
 Professor More is also a member of the Boards of the Sydney Dance Company and of the Sydney Film School.
 She specialised in Drama in her undergraduate degree, completed a PhD in nineteenth century English drama and also has postgraduate qualifications in management and law.

-Ralph Myers is a set designer and the Artistic Director of Belvoir.
-As a set designer, Ralph’s work has toured internationally and won several awards.
-His directorial debut, Frankenstein, premiered at Sydney Theatre Company in 2008 to critical acclaim.
-He was Resident Designer at the STC for two years and has collaborated with most of the country’s leading performing arts organisations, including: Belvoir, STC, MTC, Bell Shakespeare, Griffin, Legs On The Wall and Opera Australia.
+Ralph Myers is a theatre director, set and costume designer and the current Artistic Director of Belvoir.
+Ralph’s work has toured internationally and won several awards.
+He was Resident Designer at the STC for two years and has collaborated with most of the country’s leading performing arts organisations, including: Belvoir, STC, MTC, Bell Shakespeare and Opera Australia.

 After graduating from NIDA’s Design course in 2000, Ralph has designed the sets of many theatrical productions.
-For Belvoir his design credits include: Death of a Salesman, The Summer of the Seventeenth Doll, The Seagull, The Wild Duck, which has been included in the 2012 International Ibsen Festival in Norway, Measure for Measure, Toy Symphony, Parramatta Girls, Fever and Private Lives, which he is also directing.
+For Belvoir his design credits include: Death of a Salesman, The Summer of the Seventeenth Doll, The Seagull, The Wild Duck, Measure for Measure, Toy Symphony and Parramatta Girls.

-For The Sydney Theatre Company he has designed A Streetcar Named Desire, which toured to Washington DC and at New York’s BAM in 2009.
+For The Sydney Theatre Company he has designed many productions including A Streetcar Named Desire, which toured to Washington DC and at New York’s BAM in 2009.
 His design for A Kind of Alaska/Reunion won Ralph the award for Best Set Design at the Sydney Theatre Awards in 2006.

-In opera, Ralph has designed the Opera Australia/Houston Grand Opera co-production Peter Grimes, Cosi Fan Tutte for Opera Australia and La Boheme for the New Zealand Opera.
-He also designed the set for Benedict Andrews’ production of Caligula for the English National Opera.
+In opera, Ralph has designed the Opera Australia/Houston Grand Opera co-production Peter Grimes (which will play in Toronto later this year) Cosi Fan Tutte and The Marriage of Figaro for Opera Australia, La Boheme for the New Zealand Opera and Caligula for the English National Opera.

 Through his innovation both in set design and artistic leadership, Ralph continues to make unique contributions to the Australian theatre landscape and the fabric of the country’s creative culture in general.